Ikhfaa Rules In Tajweed: Ikhfaa Letters With Examples

 In this case, it is- to some extent- similar to the rule of Al-Izhaar because the places of articulation to these two Arabic letters are not close to the position of articulations of An-noon and At-tanween sign.

-3. The In-Between Degree of Al-Ikhfaa:
+3. The In-Between Degree Of Al-Ikhfaa:

 This case happens when one of the other ten Arabic letters comes after An-noon or At-Tanween.
 That is because the positions of articulation are neither remote nor adjacent to the position of articulations of An-noon As-sakinah or At-tanween.